andretlc/FullWidthTabs/README.md

 [demo](http://tympanus.net/Blueprints/FullWidthTabs/)

-The Blueprints are a collection of basic and minimal website concepts, components, plugins and layouts with minimal style for easy adaption and usage, or simply for inspiration.
+The Greenprints are a collection of basic and minimal website concepts, components, plugins and layouts with minimal style for easy adaption and usage, or simply for inspiration.
-Check out all of our Blueprints [here](http://tympanus.net/codrops/category/blueprints/)
+Check out all of our Greenprints [here](http://tympanus.net/codrops/category/blueprints/)

 Integrate or build upon it for free in your personal or commercial projects.
 Don't republish, redistribute or sell "as-is".